Politicians say this Florida news site lets them buy coverage. Is your state next?

 Rising as Florida newsrooms shrink

-Schorsch has ascended as the state's newsrooms have withered and their reporting ambitions have narrowed.
-Just this week, the Miami Herald's state Capitol bureau chief, Mary Ellen Klas, announcedshe was leaving for Bloomberg Opinion.
+Schorsch has ascended as the state's newsrooms have withered and their reporting ambitions have narrowed, even while they publish award-winning accountability journalism.
+Just this week, the Miami Herald's state Capitol bureau chief, Mary Ellen Klas, announcedshe was leaving for Bloomberg Opinion, though she will be replaced.
 She has co-led a bureau run jointly with the Tampa Bay Times.
 The two publications used to compete muscularly against each other and numerous other state papers.

 Popular stories on Florida Politics routinely top 100,000 readers, according to Critical Mention, a digital traffic monitoring service.
 It regularly breaks news involving the rhythms and power centers of state politics, as well as shifts in policies.
 Schorsch's company, Extensive Enterprises Media, also owns other news sites, email newsletters and a magazine.
 It tracks the ups and downs of lobbyists and industry officials who help run the Capitol.